More Detail Below. Or Get Factors For Another Number...

 These are the integers which can be evenly divided into 31; they can be expressed as either individual factors or as factor pairs.
 In this case, we present them both ways.
+This is mathematical decomposition of a particular number.
+While usually a positive integer, take note of the comments below about negative numbers.

 No!
 31 is not a composite number.
 None of the two factor pairs were the same number.
 A composite number must be formed as the product of a smaller positive integer.